-What are online loans?
+What are online loans in Mexico?

 The process is entirely online: you choose the amount, complete a quick form, and receive approval, often within minutes.